3liz/qjazz/python_modules/py-qgis-processes/doc/intro.rst

 Services
 --------

-Each worker is bound to a *service* that represent a set of Qgis processing providers and Qgis projects.
+Each worker is bound to a *service* that represents a set of Qgis processing providers and Qgis projects.

-The **Server** route execution messages to specifice services: how routing is done depends on the select access policy from the configuration.
+The **Server** route execution messages to specific services: how routing is done depends on the selected access policy from the configuration.

 The default access policy select the service from the ``service`` query parameter or take the first available service.
 Other acces policy will consider a pecific header and much more sophisticated